 The festival selects films for six competitions:

-* NEW:VISION AWARD: Experimental and artists’ films (shorts, midlength films and features)
+* NEW:VISION AWARD (5,000 EUR): Experimental and artists’ films (shorts, midlength films and features)

 The winning film in each competition is selected by appointed juries.
-Each prize goes to the director(s) of the winning films and is a cash prize of 5.000 euros with the exception of the Next:Wave Award of 2.500 euros and the Politiken:Danish:Dox Award.
-In addition to the prize the juries are free to hand out Special Mentions in the relevant competition categories.
+The awards go to the directors of the winning films.
+In addition to the prize, the juries are free to hand out Special Mentions in the relevant competition categories.

 2.2.
 Non-competitive sections:

 CPH:DOX presents a string of non-competitive and thematic sidebars including: